-What You Should Know About ADHD Meds if You Have a History of Substance Abuse
+Is ADHD Medication Safe If You Have a History of Substance Abuse?

-Can adults with a history of substance abuse safely take ADHD meds?
-Get the facts about gateway drugs, health risks, and prescriptions.
+Can adults with a history of substance abuse safely take ADHD medication?
+Get the facts about gateway drugs, health risks, and prescription stimulants.

 The case presents some important implications for people who have ADHD, including recommendations for the treatment of ADHD patients with a history of substance abuse.